brakmic/BlockchainStore/README.md

 > `store.registerCustomer("Harris", 100, {from: seller});`

 Our customers will hopefully buy some of our products.
-Now let's register one by using `registerProduct` with signature **(ID, NAME, DESC, PRICE, AMOUNT)**
+Now let's register one by using `registerProduct`.
 Note that I'm not using `{from: seller}` here.
-By default **truffle** executes transactions under the first available account address which is in our case also the seller's address.
+By default **truffle** executes transactions under the first available account address.
 Only when we explicitely want to have a transaction being executed under a different address, like in the **shopping cart checkout** below, we'll have to provide it.
-Wihtout a proper address the test environment would simply bill the first address which doesn't make any sense as this is the seller itself.

 > `store.registerProduct(0, "t-shirt", "lacoste", 40, 1);`